Thanksgiving Cactus: Grow And Care Guide

 Bloom Time

 However, the following year you will have to create the right conditions for your cacti to bloom in.
+You will need to try to limit the light that the plant receives (many growing zones are conducive to this, and you may not need to anything).

 *Do not fertilize or re pot while the plant is blooming!